 We are currently able to locate a total of six SumUp complaints, none of which allege that the company is a ripoff or a scam.
 Common issues for merchants include the app’s complicated process for swiping Visa cards (a protocol imposed by Visa Europe) and withholding/late delivery of funds.
 A SumUp representative has responded to most of these complaints by stating that company is working to improve its lengthy Visa payment process, which requires customers to receive a text message and then click a hyperlink in the message to enter their payment information.
 Additionally, the complaints about late payment or withholding of funds appear to be either related to confusion about the company’s cash reserve policy or simply the product of isolated billing mishaps.
 Much like Square, SumUp primarily offers customer support via email and social networks, which could cause problems for some merchants.
 In general, though, SumUp does not appear to be plagued by the issues with customer service that trouble some of its competitors.
 If you have any experience with SumUp’s customer support and risk policies, please leave it in the comment section below.

 SumUp BBB Report | N/A

 SumUp is based in the UK and is therefore not subject to review by the BBB.
 We will not factor a BBB rating into this review.

 According to all available information, SumUp rates as a worthy alternative to its mobile payment app competitors in Europe and the US.
-The company is showing very few complaints at this time and appears to offer fairly transparent contract terms.
+The company is showing very few complaints at this time and appears to offer fairly transparent, affordable contract terms.
 The major drawbacks of SumUp at this time appear to be its card reader and its Visa payment process.
 The SumUp app is still fairly new, and its overall rating is therefore subject to change as its use spreads.